bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 {% include content/info.html
 title="Latest updates"
-content="The latest updates have been made on 20-01-2026.
-The museum has received some new content today! :)"
+content="The latest updates have been made on 15-03-2026.
+The latest update contained a third version of the museum! :)"
 %}

 The wiki has grown to over 100+ pages, growing regularly with updates from [our small team](pages/about).